metriql/metriql.com/blog/2021-08-20-introducing-metriql.md

 > metriql is LookML for all the BI tools in the market.
 You transform, test, and document your data with dbt, define your metrics with metriql and serve data models to your data tools in a consistent way.

-metriql is an open-source project that lets you define your company metrics as code in a single central metric repository using dbt and later let you sync the data models to all your data tools at once.
+metriql is an open-source project that lets you define your company metrics as code in a central metric store using dbt and later let you sync the data models to all your data tools at once.

 metriql sits between your data-warehouse and the data tools.
 It doesn’t have its query engine, instead leverages your existing data warehouse.
 While it has a REST API, it’s often not enough.
 A more tight integration was required for the BI tools so we built MQL, a SQL dialect for your metriql datasets.
 We have native integrations with multiple tools such as Google Sheets and Google Data Studio and use Trino-interface for some others such as Looker & Tableau.